+44 (0)1543 251478 info@igniters.co.uk

 Inspirited Systems

 Inspirated systems (or natural draught systems) use air taken directly from the atmosphere and have a lower heat release than an equivalent premix system.
 They are particularly useful for applications that are in continuous use or where there is no compressed air supply.
-Inspirated systems may be operated with different fuel gases or gases having a variable calorific value without making adjustments to the system settings.
-This is possible because the amount of air induced into the torch is related to the molecular weight of the fuel gas.
-So it is possible to burn natural gas or a gas containing 90% hydrogen on the same system without making any changes to the system.
-A typical inspirated igniter system consists of a control unit and torch as shown in the illustration below.
+Inspirated systems may be operated with gases or gases having a variable calorific value without adjusting the system settings.
+The versatility of our pilots makes it possible to burn natural gas or a gas containing 90% hydrogen on the same system without making any changes to the system.

-When the system is initiated, the control unit sends a pulsed, low voltage signal to a coil, which is mounted onto the torch.
+When the system is initiated, the control unit sends a pulsed, low voltage signal to a coil mounted on the torch.
 The coil produces a high voltage signal which creates a spark across a spark-gap in the torch.
 If the spark is detected by the control unit, a solenoid valve is opened to allow fuel gas to flow to the torch.

 On reaching the torch, the fuel gas flows through a jet, which controls the gas flow and directs a stream of gas into a venturi.
 The venturi reduces the pressure of the gas and induces air into the torch, where it mixes with the fuel gas.
 This fuel gas and air mixture flows to the torch tip where it is ignited by the spark and a flame is emitted from the torch tip.